hugo-toha/guides/content/posts/deploy-site/github-pages.md

     weight: 10
 ---

 In this post, we are going to go though the process of deploying a hugo static site in [Github Pages](https://pages.github.com/).
-Here, we are going to deploy a example portfolio in Github Pages using Toha theme from scratch.
+Here, we are going to create a hugo site from scratch, configure it with Toha theme, make it multilingual, add some example content, and finally deploy it in Github Pages.

 ### Preparing Github Repository